 All participants must have sufficient skills to ensure that they can carry out all disciplines without personal injury.
-U24 contestants may not be older than 24.
+Participants (woman or man) of the U24 may not be older than 24 years.
 The year of birth and not the date of birth determines the age in this case.

-The number of participants is restricted to 4 contestants (3 professionals and one U24).
+The number of participants is limited to a maximum of 5 applicants per nation, 4 professionals and one U24 (woman or man).
 The participating countries are responsible for selecting the contestants.
 For the selection of the team, at least one brand-neutral competion must be carried out.

-The reigning world champion may defend his title in the individual class in the following world championship.
-If he has failed to qualify to represent his country he will be invited to participate by the ialc, in which case, however, he may only participate as a single contestant and is not included in the team class of his country.
-The ialc board of directors may also invite guests who participate in the competition but do not actually compete.
+The reigning world champion ("Prof. + U24") in the individual classification may defend his/her title at the following World Championships.
+If he/she does not qualify in his/her country, he/she will be invited to the championships by the ialc.
+In this case, however, he/she can only start as an individual competitor and does not count in the team classification of the respective country.
+Age determination U24 as above.
+The ialc board may also invite quests to take part in the competition out of competition.